This is a true story of a man who had an amazing ability to foretell the future with an accuracy of more than 95%.

 By the way, Onisaburo predicted that the seven Japanese warships would sink.

-However, Onisaburo's prophecy was realized with great precision, except for this inconsistency.
+However, except for this inconsistency, Onisaburo’s prophecy was realized with great precision as shown above.

 - Kyotaro Deguchi (August 30, 2001).
 “A giant, Onisaburo Deguchi.”

 - Kazuaki Deguchi (September 25, 1978).
 “Prophecies and affirmations of Nao & Onisaburo Deguchi.”

 - Sugen Takeda (September 3, 2013).
 “Warning from the spirit world by Onisaburo Deguchi.”

 - Onisaburo Deguchi (December 26, 2002).
 “Izunome Shinyu.”